TLS Keylog

 SERVER_TRAFFIC_SECRET_0 ...

-(Bindings get the same keylog support via the equivalent key_log_file / keyLogFile option, but the workflow's identical.
+(The bindings expose the same keylog feature via the equivalent key_log_file / keyLogFile option, with an identical workflow.
 The Go example above is the canonical one for Wireshark debugging.)

 Pointing Wireshark at the file